BasPieren/web-design-1819/README.md

 #### User Test 2
 For the user test in the third week I stripped my prototype of all the things that I didn't need so that I only had to focus on the `<form>`.
 I added different sounds to each `<input>` field so that when one was in `.focus()` a sound would play to create an extra dimension.
 For example when you choose your destination you here the sounds of a beach.

+I also made the labels a bit more descriptive so that the form would feel more as a step by step process instead of being one "thing".

 When observing Larissa test other prototypes, I got some other interesting insights:

+* Sound can work really well when when it's supporting text.
+It can give an extra dimension that you would otherwise miss.
+What is important tho is to keep the text "readable" as in the sound must not be louder that the screenreader.
+But it is better to have sound too loud than too quiet.

 ![Prototype 2 Screenshot](https://i.imgur.com/Qcfl7UJ.png)
 > Prototype 2

+### (Exclusive) Design Principles
+Design principles push you to look beyond the visual aspect of design.
+They make you think outside the box.
+You need to think about what is truly the most important information and remove all the other noise that you don't need.

+You got to look at the situation that your user is and look how you can design for that situation and the problems they run into.

+They also help you to look beyond the obvious solutions and conventions.

 ## Sources 📚
 This is a list of all the sources I used during this project: